-Categories of Social Work
+Examples of Social Work Careers

 Social workers can be found in a variety of workplace settings, including schools, hospitals, mental health centers, clinics, businesses, prisons and research facilities.
 Social work embraces a wide range of subfields, providing many opportunities to find a perfect fit.
 You can choose to focus on a single area of interest or branch out, all while helping diverse populations with multiple issues.
-There are many areas of social work to explore, including*:

 - Administration and management